Heimdal

 2. Get in touch with your parcel shipping company

 If by chance, you do come across a message informing you that your order cannot be delivered due to one reason or another, the best way of figuring out its legitimacy is to get in touch with your shipping company.
-Request details about the ETA, any due fees, any hang-ups.
+Request details about the ETA, any due fees, and any hang-ups.
 Most shipping companies enclose the courier’s cell number.
 Give him or her a call and inquire about the status.
 If your parcel’s due to arrive via the postmaster service, head to the nearest office and make inquiries.
 Don’t forget to bring along any paperwork or data regarding your delivery.

 3. Anti-phishing protection